-Kelso Abbey is right on the doorstep so we take a look at that, then up by Greenknowe, an impressive ruined tower-house of the Pringle family.
+Kelso Abbey and Floors Castle are right on the doorstep so we take a look at those, then up by Greenknowe, an impressive ruined tower-house of the Pringle family.
 Our last major stop is magnificent Thirlestane Castle, seat of the Dukes of Lauderdale, still occupied by the Maitland family.
 Then it’s over the watershed to Edinburgh, pausing to see medieval Soutra Aisle on Roman Dere Street on the Lammermuir hills.
 Stay the night back in our comfortable Edinburgh B&B.

 Price, Transport, Guide, Accommodation and Shopping